Mohiz20/task-management-app-realtime/README.md

 - `task_created` - Broadcast when a new task is created
 - `task_updated` - Broadcast when a task is updated
 - `task_deleted` - Broadcast when a task is deleted

-## 📱 Application Screenshots

-*[Screenshots section left blank as requested - to be added when available]*

-## 🌐 Live Demo

-*[Live demo links section left blank as requested - to be added when deployed]*

 ## � Authorization & Security